OmarCastro/DartWebSim/README.md

     I get link with text Hello world program
     I click it
     I wait 3 seconds

+It basically goes to the Wikipedia page by using google

-As for now, if it fails 1 step it simply pauses
+As for now, it simply pauses when the test fails.

 Contributions are welcome